 American Heart Association

-The Energy Cardiovascular Care and Global Strategies division was asked to recalibrate AHA's approach to educating and training.
+The Emergency Cardiovascular Care and Global Strategies division was asked to recalibrate AHA's approach to educating and training.

 Given the ambitious goal of doubling the number of lives saved, numerous challenges emerged immediately that the group would have to solve.